Essential camping safety equipment is something you’ll want to bring along on your next outdoor adventure.

 The key to a successful camping trip in America is having the right equipment.

-If you have all the equipment you need, you can cope with almost anything you encounter in the mountains.
+If you have all the everyday carry gear you need, you can cope with almost anything you encounter in the mountains.

 But choosing the right gear for a camping trip is no easy task.